efulgencio/EFCoinCap/README.md

 **This project contains two features LIST and DETAIL.**

+The LIST differs from the DETAIL by the characteristic that uses a DTO in the flow that goes from:

+ VIEW -> VIEWMODEL -> USE CASE -> REPOSITORY

+And returns

-The LIST differs from the DETAIL by the characteristic that uses a DTO in the flow that goes from the VIEW -> USE CASE -> REPOSITORY and returns along the same path to the initial VIEW passing through a MAPPER that modifies the value of the response to an ideal format for the VIEWMODEL.
+ REPOSITORY -> USE CASE -> MAPPER -> VIEWMODEL -> VIEW

+ Along the same path to the initial VIEW passing through a MAPPER that modifies the value of the response to an ideal format for the VIEWMODEL.

 Feature LIST folder structure